academie-de-espee/academie-de-espee.github.io/bylaws.md

 The Atlantian Academy of Fence (AAoF) is an event focused on fencing instruction in all its forms.
 Ideally, it is annual and moves regularly around the Kingdom.
 Due to its wandering nature, interested hosts shall submit a proposal to the Academie Activities Coordinator for consideration on any available date on the Atlantian Kingdom calendar.
 The AAoF does not have to be a new, standalone, event; it can be added to an existing event if the fencing instruction content is of sufficient scope.
 The bid should indicate the site and date of the proposed event.
 The Academie Activities Coordinator and executive council will review and approve/disapprove the bid.
 This approval/disapproval only affects the use of the title “Atlantian Academy of Fence” for the event.
 The financial responsibility and benefit for the event will be entirely held by the sponsoring group; the Ad’E holds no funds.

+In addition to the AAoF the Academie will encourage and facilitate classes at the University of Atlantia and other events.

 ### C. Support to local groups

 The Academie shall facilitate informal sessions where experienced fencers travel or virtually meet with other groups to support their development.
 This effort is intended to primarily support groups away from major population centers who do not have a sufficient pool of experienced fencers of their own.
 Requests and volunteers for these sessions may self-coordinate or work through the Ad’E’s activities coordinator.
 The Academie shall maintain and publish a list of experienced fencers who are available to share their knowledge and skills either in person or virtually.

-### D. Curricula
+### D. Resources

-The Academie d’Espee Council will provide a minimum Rapier 101 Core Curriculum that every student of the art of defense is encouraged to learn over the course of their early studies and deepen their understanding of throughout their fencing career.
-Classes in these topics will be common at AAoF events and local practices.
-Advanced curricula lists may be submitted to the Information Officer for the Ad’E website for publication, allowing for a clearing house of other curricula.
+The Academie d’Espee Council will facilitate access to Rapier related resources through its website.
+These resources range from information on a Rapier 101 Core Curriculum to more advanced topics such as period fencing techniques and information on local practices.
+Material on these topics and other related topics will be provided by volunteers common at AAoF events and local practices.
+Additional material may be submitted to the Information Officer for the Ad’E website for posting, allowing for a clearing house of other curricula.
 Areas of particular interest include a curriculum for instructors and recommended reading lists.

 ## V. Process for amending the bylaws